dodo/chrome-xmpp/README.md

 * website use window.XMPP to ask for a new connection (or access to a running connection)
 * user gets asked by infobar if he/she would allow access to the xmpp connection
-* user can grant different access levels to each website
+* user can grant different access levels to each website (TODO)

 #### when is this ready?